HHS/meshrdf/tree-numbers.md

 "Oculomotor Muscles" has broader concept "Face", but neither of those is true according to the MeSH trees.

 The way that this is modeled in MeSH RDF is illustrated in the following graph.
-Each tree number is reified as a first-class resource.  `skos:broader` relations (which are not transitive) are asserted between the `Descriptor`s, and `skos:broaderTransitive` relations (which, obviously, are) are asserted between the `TreeNumber`s.
+Each tree number is reified as a first-class resource.  `meshv:broader` relations (which are not transitive) are asserted between the `Descriptor`s, and `meshv:broaderTransitive` relations (which, obviously, are) are asserted between the `TreeNumber`s.

 ![Tree Numbers RDF Graph Model](images/BroaderRelationsWithTreeNodes.png){: class="rdf-graph"}